 · Guests at the track should remain in spectator areas

 · Members are responsible for operating their RC vehicles in a manner which will not cause property damage or bodily harm

 · During race events it is expected that slower moving drivers will yield to faster race leaders.
 During club level racing and bash sessions it is also important to give new drivers the space necessary to improve their driving skills

 · Safety is paramount and all vehicles operated at the track facility should be equipped with an electronic or mechanical failsafe

 · KIDS 16 years of age & Under MUST be accompanied by a adult club member at all times

 · Please ensure the safety of your children by having them stay close to you

-· Abuse both physical and verbal WILL NOT BE TOLERATED and WILL result in a ban from DORC for one season .
-We strive to be a family oriented place to spend the day and encourage all members to remember this
+· Abuse both physical and verbal WILL NOT BE TOLERATED and WILL result in a ban from DORC .
+We strive to be a family oriented place to spend the day and encourage all members to remember this.

 · Safety is always an issue within our club and we strive to ensure everyone is playing as safely as possible.
 Under no circumstances are you to cross the track to retrieve your car should it become damaged or flameout.
 ALWAYS walk to the outside of the track